•

 • Advice on marketing and regulatory issues

-• Support and in-market representation from trade professionals (e.g., trade shows)
+• Support & in-market representation from professionals

 • A comprehensive market entry strategy